manusoft/Interlink-cqrs-library/README.md

 - 🧩 Easy registration with AddInterlink()
 - 🚀 Lightweight, fast, and no external dependencies
 - 🔄 Pre and Post Processors for enhanced lifecycle control
-- ✅ Compatible with .NET 8 and .NET 9
 - 🔍 Assembly scanning for automatic handler registration
 - 🧪 Custom service factory injection
 - 🔄 Pipeline ordering via attributes or configuration
 - 🔄 Handler resolution caching (delegate-based)
+- ✅ Compatible with .NET Standard 2.0+ .NET 8 and .NET 9

 ---